 - Do not eat or drink in the area

 - Try to use the area at quieter times

 If residents have any concerns about the use of play areas, please contact the Council on email@example.com

-Car parks across Broxtowe are resuming all regular charges and restrictions from 8am on Monday 6th July, in line with the Government’s easing of lockdown restrictions and the reopening of non-essential shops.
-Contactless payment has been introduced, find out more on our car parking webpage.
+Car parks across Broxtowe are open as normal with all regular charges and restrictions.
+Contactless payment has been introduced so you don't have to use a machine, you can find out more on our car parking webpage.